lonkamikaze/bsda2/src/bsda_obj.md

 |----------|------------------------------------------------------------
 | 0        | If there is no cleanup method
 | *        | The return value depends on the cleanup method

+Certain data structures may need to dispose of entire lists of objects, especially within their destructor.
+This can be done by iterating through the list or delegating that task to the bsda:obj:delete[]() function:

+	bsda:obj:delete[] $($this.getChildren)

+Using the shell input field separator logic, this can be used for different list formats.
+E.g. a list in the following format:

+	<obj0>,<obj1>,<obj2>,

+The objects in this list can be deleted by calling:

+	local IFS
+	IFS=','
+	bsda:obj:delete[] $($this.getCSChildren)